mSaadSalman/ML-Cancer-Detection/README.md

 Devolped a Machine Learning model to detect breast cancer from Wisconsin Diagnotics data set.
 Utlized ML to discover trends and regression for a medical cause.

+-Utlized heat maps and seaborn correlation library to produce solid evidence of correlation of cancer M or B.

 #### Technologies

 - Technology 1